Graph Neural Networks for the Offline Nanosatellite Task Scheduling Problem: Methodology

 \section{Methodology}

-In this section, we provide a detailed description of our methodological approach to tackle the two research questions proposed in the introduction.
-Namely, we describe our approach to generating ONTS problem data used to train GNNs, our proposed GNN architecture (SatGNN), and how we embed our trained models in heuristics.
+This section presents our methodological approach to tackle the two research questions proposed in the introduction.
+As both questions concern learning tasks with GNNs on to the ONTS problem, we describe our approach to generating problem data used to train the deep learning models, and our proposed GNN architecture (SatGNN).
+Furthermore, and specifically for the experiments that tackle the second research question, we show our approach to embed trained deep learning models in heuristic solutions for the ONTS problem.